There is a tree on my property within or near wetlands and I would like to have it removed or pruned. What must I do to remove or prune this tree?

 Contact the Conservation Agent, and schedule a site inspection.
 Pending the results on the site inspection the agent may allow a property owner to remove or prune a tree.

 I have an older wetlands permit on my property and I have been told I need to close this out before I can sell my property.
 How can I go about doing this?

 You will need to fill out and submit a WPA Form 8a: Request for Certificate of Compliance.
 You will also need to submit an as-built plan, and a letter from an engineer certifying compliance with the permit that was issued.
-A fee of $125.00 written to the Town of Ashland must be submitted as well.
+A fee of $100.00 written to the Town of Ashland for single family lots must be submitted as well.
+For all other projects, a fee of $250.00, must be submitted to the Town of Ashland.
 The form, plan, letter and fee must be submitted to the Ashland Conservation Commission.
 A site inspection will be held by the Conservation Agent and the Request will be added to the next available Conservation Commission Meeting.